2p4b/asyncpaths/README.md

 #Creating a web worker for faster path calculations
-A good choice will be using a web Worker only if you have too many path finding calculations to be done instantly, else setting timers for numeber of calculations to be done in each Phaser Display frame would be much more efficient.
+A good choice will be using a web Worker only if you have too many path finding calculations to be done instantly, else setting timers for number of calculations to be done in each Phaser Display frame would be much more efficient.
 The
 ``` newWorker() ``` method returns a new webworker instance.
 Webworkers are managed internally by the plugin;

 ### Note